 Companies report that cloud computing offers the following critical benefits:

 - Better cash management.
-By converting capital costs for equipment to expenses for service, companies can match their cash outlays with the write-off they can expect, which significantly improves cash management.
+By converting capital costs for telecom equipment to expenses for UC services, companies can match their cash outlays with the write-off they can expect, which significantly improves cash management.
 For companies with limited credit or cash flow issues, this is critical.

 - More flexibility in expanding and contracting the scope of an application to match changes in worker complement or usage.
 This is valuable to companies that experience large seasonal variations in employee count.